 U.S. residency application preparation: Research fellows are supported by IMP staff and the Program Medical Director who provide residency preparation interviews and review of curriculum vitae and personal statements.
 Research fellows can obtain detailed and personalized letters of recommendation from GW faculty members when appropriate.

 Professional development: Research fellows attend regular clinical department grand rounds, conferences, and lectures with their team of faculty, residents, and students.
 Research fellows are key members of the team and fully participate in department activities.

 Research fellows can participate in the program for a duration of 6 months or 12 months and the recommended start date is in May.
 Earlier or later start dates are also considered on a case-by-case basis.

 Applicants should submit the following required documents to the Office of International Medicine Programs (IMP) at firstname.lastname@example.org:

 - Personal statement (1 page)

 - Three letters of recommendation

-Please contact the IMP office at firstname.lastname@example.org or at 202-994-2796 with any questions or to request additional information.
+Contact email@example.com with any questions or to request additional information about the program fees.